 The development and growth of our restaurants has benefited from China's rapidly growing middle class and increasing urbanization.
-Although changes in consumer taste are possible, the expansion of China's middle class has generally been correlated with an increase in eating outside of the home, which is in part driven by higher discretionary income associated with this demographic group.
+The size of the middle class is expected to continue to grow significantly.
 According to a 2012 McKinsey study, between 2002 and 2022 the number of middle class and affluent households is expected to increase by 283 million.
 A significant portion of this growth will be driven by upper middle class households, which are expected to increase from 2% of total households in 2002 to 54% by 2022, or an increase of 188 million households.
 The Company will continue to focus on this core consumer segment and on serving China's growing middle class.